 This is food that has a high calorie content compared to its weight.
-People typically eat about the same amount of food each day, regardless of calories, according to the British Nutrition Foundation.
-High-energy-dense foods are not as filling as low-energy-dense foods, and if you eat too many high-energy-dense foods, you might get more calories than you intend to consume.
+People typically eat about the same amount of food each day, regardless of calories, according to a September 2017 study in Nutrition Bulletin.
+High-energy-dense foods aren't as filling as low-energy-dense foods, and if you eat too many high-energy-dense foods, you might consume more calories than you intend to.

 Carbs, Sugar and Fiber

 One serving of the Nature Valley Oats 'n Honey granola bars contains 29 grams of carbohydrates, 12 grams of sugar and 2 grams of fiber.
 Although the granola bars are a source of whole grains and fiber, they are not a very good source.

 One serving of the Nature Valley Oats 'n Honey granola bars contains 160 milligrams of sodium.
 Getting too much sodium in your diet increases your risk of developing high blood pressure.
 For improved health, limit your daily intake to less than 2,300 milligrams a day.

 The granola bar is not a significant source of any vitamins or minerals, but it does contain a small amount of iron, less than 1 milligram.
-One serving meets 4 percent of the daily iron needs for women.
-Iron is a nutrient of concern for women of childbearing age and menstruating adolescents.
+One serving meets 4 percent of the daily iron needs.
+Iron is a nutrient of concern for those of childbearing age and menstruating adolescents.